-How Does the Yellow Ribbon Program Benefit Me?
+How Does the Yellow Ribbon Program Benefit the Student?

-The Post-9/11 GI Bill pays up to the highest public in-state undergraduate tuition and fees.
-You may have tuition and fees that exceed that amount if you are attending a private institution, graduate school or attending in an out-of-state status.
-If you are enrolled at a Yellow Ribbon participating institution and the tuition and fees exceed the highest public in-state undergraduate tuition or fees, additional funds may be available for your education program without an additional charge to your entitlement.
+The Post-9/11 GI Bill pays up to the highest public in-state undergraduate tuition.
+The student’s tuition and fees may exceed that amount if they are attending a private institution, graduate school or attending in a out-of-state status.
+If they are enrolled at a Yellow Ribbon participating institution and the tuition and fees exceed the highest public in-state undergraduate tuition, additional funds may be available for their education program without an additional charge to their entitlement.

 Institutions that voluntarily enter into a Yellow Ribbon Agreement with VA choose the amount of tuition and fees that will be contributed.
 VA will match that amount and issue payment directly to the institution.

-Am I Eligible?Only individuals entitled to the maximum benefit rate (based on service requirements) may receive this funding.
-Therefore, you may be eligible if:
+Who Is Eligible?Only individuals entitled to the maximum benefit rate (based on service requirements) may receive this funding.
+Therefore, they may be eligible if:

-How will I Know My School is Participating in the Yellow Ribbon Program?
+How will Students Know A School is Participating in the Yellow Ribbon Program?

-When Will Benefits under the Yellow Ribbon Program Be Available?
+When Will Benefits under the Yellow Ribbon GI Education Enhancement Program Be Available?

 Benefits are payable for training pursued on or after August 1, 2009.
 No payments can be made under this program for training pursued before that date.

-How Much Money Will I Receive Under the Yellow Ribbon Program?
+How Much Money is Payable Under the Yellow Ribbon Program?

 Question: What portion of tuition and fees charges will be considered under the Yellow Ribbon Program?